ianstormtaylor/pg-sql-helpers/Readme.md

 `
 ```

-**CAUTION:** This method is not safe!
+**⚠️ CAUTION:** This method is not safe!
 You should not pass dynamic user input to it, because it does not guard against SQL injection.

 Inserts a literal SQL value in the string, instead of an interpolated one.
 This can be useful when you need to control certain SQL statements based on pre-defined options, but be careful because it is not safe.